In this section, you will find easy-to-understand explanations of each grammar table to help you get the most out of your English Study Card.

-The English Study from Basic to Intermediate displays 50 independent tables with the most important grammar elements such as pronouns, possessives, adjectives, verb tenses, key words and expressions.
+The English Study from Basic to Intermediate displays 50 independent tables.

-The Personal Pronouns and the Verb to Be determine the colours used throughout the card.
+The personal pronouns and the verb to be, determine the colours used in the card.

 The verb to be expresses: